-Dysport® (abotulinum toxin A) is the latest injectable alternative to Botox® for the treatment of fine wrinkles about the eyebrows and forehead.
-While FDA approved for medical indications, it has recently begun to gain popularity as a safe alternative to Botox® for cosmetic indications.
-Dr. Kalus is one of the earliest users of Dysport™ in the Midlands and already has a significant experience with its use.
+Dysport® (abotulinum toxin A) is the latest injectable alternative to BOTOX® Cosmetic for the treatment of fine wrinkles about the eyebrows and forehead.
+While FDA-approved for medical indications, it has recently begun to gain popularity as an alternative to BOTOX® Cosmetic injections.
+Dr. Kalus is one of the earliest users of Dysport™ in the Midlands and already has significant experience with its use.

 Contact Plastic Surgery of the Carolinas

-For more information about Botox®, Dysport®, or any of the injectables we offer, please contact Dr. Kalus at Plastic Surgery of the Carolinas.
+For more information about Dysport®, or any of the injectables we offer, please contact Dr. Rowin or Dr. Kalus at Plastic Surgery of the Carolinas.